 Due to legal and cultural reasons, we limit the types of products and services that can be the subject of Google Pay for Business Offers.
-We also want to ensure Google Pay for Business Offers are family safe.
-Google Pay for Business business partners are not allowed to push promotional offers in the following categories:
+We also expect Google Pay for Business Offers to be appropriate for most audiences.
+Google Pay for Business business partners are not allowed to have promotional offers in the following categories:

 We don’t allow the promotion of products and services which are adult-oriented, such as literature and audiovisual material that is sexually suggestive and intended to arouse; products and services intended to enhance sexual activity such as lubricants, aphrodisiacs, sexual enhancers; and erotic lingerie.

-We don’t allow businesses to create Google Pay for Business Offers in healthcare-related categories, including any products or services requiring a prescription from a medical professional or drugs and medical devices, products, and services; abortion and gender determination products and services; unapproved pharmaceuticals and supplements; infant food products; miracle cures; pet prescriptions and pharmacies; HIV home tests; secret paternity tests, Drug test circumvention aids and related items.
+We don’t allow businesses to create promotions in many healthcare-related categories, including any products or services requiring a prescription from a medical professional or drugs and medical devices, products, and services; abortion-related products and services; unapproved pharmaceuticals and supplements; infant food products; miracle cures; pet prescriptions and pharmacies; HIV home tests; secret paternity tests, Drug test circumvention aids and related items.

 Tobacco and Cigarettes